-In conjunction with the adoption of GASB 87, the Corporation determines if an arrangement is a lease at inception of the contract.
-RTU assets represent the Corporation's right to use the underlying assets for the lease term and lease liabilities represent the Corporation's obligation to make lease payments arising from the leases.
+The Corporation determines if an arrangement is a lease at inception of the contract.
+Right-to-use ("RTU") assets represent the Corporation's right to use the underlying assets for the lease term and lease liabilities represent the Corporation's obligation to make lease payments arising from the leases.
 RTU assets and lease liabilities are recognized at commencement date based on the present value of lease payments attributable to rent over the lease term.
 The Corporation uses an estimated incremental borrowing rate, which is derived from a rate that approximates actual financed purchase arrangements for equipment with similar characteristics.
-The Corporation does not record leases deemed to be short-term, with an initial term of 12 months or less, in its Statements of Net Position.
+The Corporation does not record leases deemed to be short-term, with an initial term of 12 months or less, in its statement of net position.